pingcap/community/GOVERNANCE.md

 The project is comprised of and operated by the following subgroups:

-- Project Management Committee, PMC
+- Project Management Committee (PMC)
 - Organizer Committee
 - Developer Group
     - Maintainers